takemaru/graphillion/README.md

 ### Edge constraints

-Edge constraints specify edges to be included or not in the object to be created.
+Edge constraints specify edges to be included or not included in the object.
 These constraints must be represented by a dict of included or excluded edge lists.
 Edges not specified in the dict are "don't-care"; they can be included and excluded in the object.

-In the following example, edge (1, 4) must be included while edges (1,
+In the following example, edge (1, 4) is included while edges (1,
-2) and (2, 3) must not be.
+2) and (2, 3) aren't.

 ```python
 >>> edges1 = [(1, 4)]